 Students must register for three consecutive semesters.
 Students will not be considered for a third semester if a voluntary Leave of Absence (LOA) was previously approved and taken.

 Upon receipt of a completed third semester extension request form, a formal letter for the extension will be produced and sent to the Graduate School (and to the student) so that the expected degree date may be changed.

 - For example, the expected graduation date of a student who should be graduating after the standard 1-year / 2-semester program in May 2020, will be changed to a three-semester program with an expected graduation date of December 2020.

 Students will then be able to (and should) participate in pre-enroll for next upcoming term.

 For U.S. Citizens, nothing additional will be required at this point.

-International students will be required to visit the Office of Global Learning (ISSO) located in 300 Caldwell Hall to work out the details regarding extending their I-20.
+International students will be required to follow the directions of the Office of Global Learning (ISSO) to extend their I-20.